ValveSoftware/GameNetworkingSockets/README_PARTNER.md

   bespoke project generator.  cmake is not supported.
 - It contains some symlinks and submodules that reference the files that are not publicly available.

+**Important confusing note**: there are two things named "partner":
+ - The `partner` *branch* is the opensource branch of GameNetworkingSockets, as previously described.
+You are looking at a file in it right now.
+ - The `partner` *submodule* is a private repository that contains code needed for SDR or console support.
+The partner branch requires the partner submodule.

 # Installation instructions